scout-app/scout-app/documentation/contributing.md

    * **Windows:** `%LOCALAPPDATA%/scout-app/scout-settings.json`
     * **Linux:** `~/.config/scout-app/scout-settings.json`
     * **OSX:** `~/Library/Application Support/scout-app/scout-settings.json`
  * `setLanguage`: Accepts an optional language code (`en`, `ru`, `fr`, etc).
 Defaults to `en`.
-Updates the `scout.cultureCode`, loads in the correct dictionary file to `scout.dictionary`, changes what image is shown in the preferences, saves the settings, and updates the UI to be displayed in the correct language.
+Updates the `scout.cultureCode`, changes what image is shown in the preferences, saves the settings, and updates the UI to be displayed in the correct language.
  * `startWatching`: Accepts a project ID, adds a chokidar `watcher` function to that project's object and starts watching that project's input folder.
 Updates the project status indicator icon in the sidebar.
  * `stopWatching`: Accepts a project ID, kills the chokidar `watcher` function on that project, stopping it from watching that project's input folder any longer.
 Updates the project status indicator icon in the sidebar.
  * `unlockSubmit`: Accepts a project ID as an argument.
 Checks to see if all required fields in a project are filled in then updates the status icon to allow or prevent users from running the project.